 What does intermediate product mean?

 Intermediate product captures the in-between stage: something that is already a product, but still requires further manufacturing or transformation before it is suitable for end-users.
-It is therefore a supply-chain and product-architecture term at the same time.
+It is therefore a supply-chain and product-architecture term at the same time, and not yet the finished market-facing good.

 Official definitions by source